RichGihratik/VueTube-Extractor/src/extractors/youtube-new/parser/README.md

 //     ^--"item" will have type { prop1: string; prop2?: number; }
 ```

 Because rule has the object type which consists from concrete values (not `string`, but `'someStr'`), TypeScript can infer type of the return object as well.
-Under the hood, it uses conditional and remapped types, so value types are important.
+Under the hood, it uses conditional and remapped types, so defined values in type are important.
 Without them, it cant determine, what rule is passed as parameter, and this may lead to type errors.

 Currently, you can define only const rules with full type support, but I will work on the new `RuleBuilder`, which will provide more convinient way to work with rules in runtime.
 It still will be a way to work with only finite and known variations of the rule.
 For example, some situations involving user input or working with api can not be typed at all, so the type can not be inferred in `parse` function: